-Step Five: Submit a Host Agreement with the Internship Site.
+Step Five: Submit a signed and approved Host Agreement with your Internship Site.
 Click here to download this step.

 Step Six: Final meeting and review with Internship Coordinator.
 All previous steps are reviewed and must be approved prior to registering for your internship course.

-List of Companies students may consider for an internship: Click here to download.
+List of Companies students may consider for an internship: Click here to download this list.